-A well-functioning team of staff is an essential aspect of any successful business.
+A well-functioning team of staff is an essential aspect of any successful business from the moment they are hired.
+You can see here important steps to take before you hire your employees.
 As a business owner, it is vital that you encourage your staff as much as possible and help them to be enthusiastic about the task at hand.
 While you should always view your workers as people in their own right from a business perspective, you should also view them as an investment.
 If you are not getting the most out of your employees, you are not getting a good return on your investment.
 Instead, the money that you spend on their wages is going to waste.
-To avoid this, you need to make sure that your staff are working to their full potential.
 Below are four ways for you to optimize the working hours of your employees.

 Give them time off

 It may seem counterintuitive to give your employees time off when you are trying to optimize their work hours.
 However, if you handle this correctly, you could find yourself with a happier and more effective work force.
 Many successful businesses cut their week short by giving their employees Friday afternoons off.
 This is done in an attempt to increase productivity.
 While the average worker may find it difficult to stay motivated at the end of the week, an employee who gets the afternoon off is more likely to make the most of their time in the office.
 A shorter week will also help to boost productivity in the middle of the week, as the weekend won’t feel so far away.
 If your company is not in a position where you can afford to give your workers a whole afternoon off, why not start with an hour?
 If you notice a rise in productivity, you may eventually want to progress to the full afternoon.
+You can also use great online tools like this brilliant staff leave planner to manage employee’s holidays.
 However, it is important that you keep at least a few hours for your employees to come into the office.
 This will give them the opportunity to tie up any loose ends and to plan for the week ahead.

 Schedule regular meetings